MaxMeiners/maxmeiners.github.io/_posts/2024-09-10-projects-year-1.md

   <label for="project1">Project 1: SDG Indicators Data Analysis and Visualization</label>
   <div class="content">
     <h3>Project 1: <strong>SDG Indicators Data Analysis and Visualization</strong></h3>
-    <p>For this project, we had the freedom to choose any of the United Nations' Sustainable Development Goals (SDGs) to explore.
+    <p>For this project, I was given the freedom to choose any of the United Nations' Sustainable Development Goals (SDGs) to explore.
 I decided to focus on <strong>SDG 2: Zero Hunger</strong>, specifically looking at the relationship between GDP per capita (a measure of a country’s wealth) and undernourishment or malnutrition rates in African countries.
 The goal of my analysis was to see if a country’s wealth, as measured by GDP per capita, had a strong impact on reducing malnutrition across the continent.</p>

     <p>The <strong>Sustainable Development Goals (SDGs)</strong>, especially SDG 2, aim to end hunger and malnutrition around the world.
 While progress has been made, undernourishment is still a big problem in many parts of Africa.
 Factors like poverty, conflict, and environmental challenges, such as drought, contribute to ongoing food insecurity.
 By studying the connection between a country’s economy and its ability to fight hunger, this project aimed to find trends that could lead to better solutions for reducing malnutrition.</p>